 The bottling and distribution strategy that Coca-Cola pursued in these early years was defined by the desire to give every consumer the same, optimal experience every time they tried it.

-Advertising let Coca-Cola promote the idea of that consistent experience around the world — but it was ultimately its commitment to standards, distribution, and logistics that allowed them to deliver on it.
+Advertising let Coca-Cola promote the idea of that consistent experience around the world — but it was ultimately its commitment to standards, distribution, and logistics that allowed it to deliver on it.

-Since the 1960s, Coca-Cola’s ability to deliver a consistent and beloved brand experience has also led them to experiment with new, potentially moat-reinforcing products.
+Since the 1960s, Coca-Cola’s ability to deliver a consistent and beloved brand experience has also led it to experiment with new, potentially moat-reinforcing products.